-Once you know the benefits and drawbacks of a comp toe boot, you can decide which is best for the environment you’ll be working in.
+There are obvious benefits to both steel toes and comp toes, so once you know more about these, you can decide which is best for the environment you’ll be working in.

-If you need safety boots and can’t decide between steel toe and comp toe, this article could help with your decision-making.
+If you need safety boots and can’t decide between steel toe and comp toe, this article will help.